Happy New Year from the Board of Directors and employees of Rickreall Community Water Association.

 *If your water is shut-off for non- payment you will be required to pay your bill in full plus a $150 reconnection fee in order to have your service restored.
 Restoration of service will be done within 24-48 hours.

-If you have any questions regarding your Association, please feel free to drop by the office on Monday or Tuesday or give us a call during regular business hours and we will be happy to help you.
+If you have any questions regarding your Association, please feel free to give us a call during regular business hours on Monday or Tuesday and we will be happy to help you.
 You may also email us at [email protected].

 Once again, we would like to take this opportunity to thank you for allowing us to serve you.